“Ansiedad” by Juan D’Arienzo y su Orquesta Típica with Alberto Echagüe in vocals, 1938.

 Around the late 30s the name of Francisco Gorrindo reached, suddenly, a great reputation, as a consequence of the appearance of a series of tangos whose lyrics were immediately included into the popular ear and feeling.

-Sententious, persuading lyrics, because they were conveyed with a direct, touching and plain language, and even though they evidenced disbelief and pointed out at injustice, this material caused a striking impact between 1936 and 1940.
-And all that had been originated in the pen of this poet from Quilmes, at that period standing as a would-be boom.
+Sententious, persuading lyrics because they were conveyed with direct, touching, and plain language, and even though they evidenced disbelief and pointed out injustice, this material caused a striking impact between 1936 and 1940.
+And all that had originated in this poet’s pen from Quilmes, standing as a would-be boom at that period.

 Listen and buy: